gilbertorgit/vjunos_kvm/README.md

     * **To**
       * bridge_echo = 16384

-* To compile the kernel, you can refer to the following resources or documentation for detailed instructions:
+* Although the purpose of this project is not to teach how to compile the kernel, as there are many references available on this topic, you can refer to the following documentation for instructions:"
  * Ubuntu 20.04 - https://github.com/gilbertorgit/kernel-20-04

 ## Considerations